MyProjectsProgress/Space_Super_Hero/README.md

 > **Nasa Space Apps Awards**
 - People's Choice Award Nominee.
-- First place in our challenge.
+- Second place in our challenge panel, Egypt section.

 > In the **Info** section
 - You'll be able to find well summarzied information about space hazards and how different organisms respond to them.